westurner/dotfiles/docs/tools.rst

 C is a third-generation programming language which affords relatively low-level machine access while providing helpful abstractions.

-The GNU/:ref:`Linux` kernel is written in C and compiled by :ref:`GCC`.
+The GNU/:ref:`Linux` kernel is written in C and often compiled by :ref:`GCC` or :ref:`Clang` for a particular architecture (see: ``man uname``)

+:ref:`Libc` libraries are written in C.

+Almost all of the projects linked here, at some point, utilize code written in C.

 .. index:: C++